 Donate an Artifact

-The Huron County Museum and Historic Gaol accepts donations of artifacts and archival material into the Collections.
+The Huron County Museum and Historic Gaol is currently accepting donations of artifacts and archival material into the Collections by appointment only.
 We are extremely judicious about adding to the collections and want to ensure that everything we collect is of high quality and fits within our mandate, while also ensuring the health and safety of staff and donors during the COVID-19 pandemic.

 - Artifacts must be historically significant, meaning they would contribute to an understanding of past human behaviour, customs, activities, events, institutions and personalities.
 The artifacts collected must be historically significant to the County of Huron.

 - Objects must be in reasonable condition so that the Museum may fulfill its goal of preservation with as little conservation or restoration as possible.